5 Mexican Breakfastsyou need to tryin Mexico City

 Molletes

 Toasted bolillo bread loaded with refried beans, melted cheese, and fresh pico de gallo.
 Simple, cheap, and somehow always perfect.
 Crispy on the outside, soft in the middle, and exactly the kind of breakfast you end up craving again the next morning.
-Every neighborhood has a place that does these right.

 Best with: spicy salsa and crumbled chorizo